-The latest information available, as of June 30 of the current year and of previous years, is provided in the top half of Table I. The bottom half of Table I reports the final number of paid-up members and subscribers as of the end of 2001 and previous years.
-For any given year prior to 2002, the figures in the bottom half of Table I are larger than in the top half, reflecting those memberships and subscriptions for a given year that are initiated between the middle of that calendar year and the middle of the following calendar year.
+The latest information available, as of June 30 of the current year and of previous years, is provided in the top half of Table I. The bottom half of Table I reports the final number of paid-up members and subscribers as of the end of 2002 and previous years.
+For any given year prior to 2003, the figures in the bottom half of Table I are larger than in the top half, reflecting those memberships and subscriptions for a given year that are initiated between the middle of that calendar year and the middle of the following calendar year.

-Averaging out year-to-year fluctuations, the bottom section of Table I shows that the circulation of Econometrica remained relatively stable in the 1990's, averaging 6742 for 1990-99 but then dropped to an average of 6270 in 2000-2001, roughly a 7 percent decrease.
-Of this total circulation decrease of 472 between 1990-99 and 2000-01, 255 was due to a decline in regular memberships (7.6 percent) and 153 was due to a decline in institutional subscriptions (6.0 percent).
+Averaging out year-to-year fluctuations, the bottom section of Table I shows that the circulation of Econometrica remained relatively stable in the 1990's, averaging 6742 for 1990-99 but then dropped to an average of 6265 in 2000-2002, roughly a 7 percent decrease.
+Of this total circulation decrease of 477 between 1990-99 and 2000-01, about half was accounted for by a decline in regular memberships and roughly half was due to a decline in institutional subscriptions.
 The remaining decline was spread across the remaining categories.